mapsam/tools/README.md

 });
 ```

-##Box Sizing
+##Box Sizing: Border Box

-Prevent borders and padding form expanding beyond the bounds of your container element in CSS.
+Prevent borders and padding form expanding beyond the bounds of your container element in CSS (i.e. it pushes the padding inwards).

 ```CSS
 box-sizing:border-box;